FanChenNUS/FanChenNUS.github.io/_portfolio/portfolio-3.md

 ---
-title: "From 2024 to 2025"
+title: "From 2024 to 2025 (click for details)"
-excerpt: "in University of Liege, European Union"
+# excerpt: "in University of Liege, European Union"
 collection: portfolio
 ---

 High-fidelity coupled CFD-FEM simulation on DED and LPBF
 ---
  -- corporation with ANSYS

 Linked the high-fidelity molten pool dynamics model with the finite element solver for thermal stress simulation.

 High-density dislocations in additively manufactured metals